 I myself have been accused of not being ‘saved’ because I don’t agree with the misinterpretations of scripture that some stand by.
 Well, let’s look at what every person goes through to become a member of the LDS faith:

-To become a member of the Church of Jesus Christ of Latter-day Saints, one must answer a series of questions affirmatively in a baptismal interview, among which are the following: “Do you believe that Jesus Christ is the Son of God, the Savior and Redeemer of the world?
+To become a member of the Church of Jesus Christ of Latter-day Saints, one must answer a series of questions affirmatively in a baptismal interview, among which are the following: “Do you believe that Jesus Christ is the Son of God, the Savior, and Redeemer of the world?
 When you are baptized, you covenant with God that you are willing to take upon yourself the name of Christ and keep His commandments throughout your life.
 Are you ready to make this covenant and strive to be faithful to it?”

 These questions are to confirm a decision that should have already been made between the believer and Christ when the Gospel was preached to them.
-Following the exact pattern found in the Book of Acts, the believer then exercises their faith in Christ by entering the waters of baptism, then receiving the Gift of the Holy Ghost by the laying on of hands, they continue in doctrine & fellowship, brake break, and offer prayer, they strive to have all things common with their fellow man by living the law of tithing and fasting once a month, giving a portion to the bishop for the care of the needy.
+Following the exact pattern found in the Book of Acts, the believer then exercises their faith in Christ by entering the waters of baptism, then receiving the Gift of the Holy Ghost by the laying on of hands, they continue in doctrine & fellowship, break bread, and offer prayer, they strive to have all things common with their fellow man by living the law of tithing and fasting once a month, giving a portion to the bishop for the care of the needy.

 The grace of Christ is an active influence in their life which enables them to overcome the world and inherit all the promises that God has made to man, and in a future day, they will be crowned with salvation and exaltation and will sit with Christ in his throne.